nikolanoxon/CarND-Semantic-Segmentation/README.md

 ![Good](./examples/umm_000089.png)  |

 #### Network Architecture
 Per the class recommendation found [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/forum_archive/Semantic_Segmentation_advice.pdf) I scaled the incoming pooling layers from the VGG used in the skip levels which improved the inference of the network.
+Other than that, I followed the network architecture outlined in section 4.2 of [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).

 #### Hyperparameters
 I trained my network with the following hyperparameters:

 Batch Size = 5

 Dropout = 0.5

 Epochs = 60

 Learn Rate = 0.0009

 I played around with several different learn rates (0.0001, 0.0005, 0.001) before finally settling on 0.0009.
 I found after comapring my results to other colleagues that we'd converged on a similar result.